List of Farm to Market Roads in Texas (200–299): FM 268

 Farm to Market Road 268 (FM 268) is located in Childress and Hardeman counties in northern Texas.

 FM 268 begins at an intersection with US 287 in the town of Childress.
 The highway runs through the town along NE 3rd Street and leaves the town near Fair Park.
 FM 268 runs in a northeast direction before turning to the east near FM 2530.
-The highway passes many rural areas, intersecting FM 2884 and FM 1033.
+It intersects FM 2884 and FM 1033.
 FM 268 enters Hardeman County before turning to the south at Howeth Road/Newton Road.
 The highway continues to run south and intersects US 287 again before ending at an intersection with Roberts Road.